- Introduction to StarRocks

 Use statements or commands to check the status of the job until the job status shows FINISHED or CANCELLED.

-The workflow of a Broker Load, Routine Load, or Spark Load job consists of five stages, as shown in the following figure.
+The workflow of a Broker Load or Spark Load job consists of five stages, as shown in the following figure.

 The workflow is described as follows: